 Change the third paragraph as follows

 A DMG STA assigns the value of the AID field in the range of 1 to 254.
 The value 255 is reserved as the broadcast AID, and the value 0 corresponds to the AP or PCP.
-A DMG STA sets the 8 MSBs of the AID field to 0.
+The 8 MSBs of the AID field are reserved.